 Lottery retailer training focuses on age identification requirements, player information and the availability of problem gambling support services.

-Through the Liquor and Gaming Authority of Manitoba, employees at liquor vendors, beer vendors and video lotto (VLT) sites are trained on the responsible sale of alcohol, VLT responsible gambling and player information, and problem gambling services.
+Through the Liquor, Gaming and Cannabis Authority of Manitoba, employees at liquor vendors, beer vendors and video lotto (VLT) sites are trained on the responsible sale of alcohol, VLT responsible gambling and player information, as well as problem gambling services.

 GameSense customer information, GameSense website and two GameSense Info Centres.